peamz4/discover-influencers/.docs/deployment/RENDER_DEPLOYMENT.md

 ### Build Fails
-**Error:** `Cannot find module 'prisma'` or `Could not find Prisma schema` **Fix:** Ensure build command is: `npm install && npx prisma generate --schema=./prisma/schema.prisma && npm run build`
+**Error:** `Cannot find module 'prisma'` or `Could not find Prisma schema` **Fix:** Ensure build command is: `cd ../.. && pnpm install --frozen-lockfile && cd apps/api && npx prisma generate && npm run build`

+**Error:** `@prisma/client did not initialize yet` **Fix:** This means Prisma generate didn't run in the correct directory.
+Use the build command above.

 **Error:** `Parameter 'x' implicitly has an 'any' type` **Fix:** This has been fixed in the latest code.
 Pull latest changes from main branch.